mapreader4/CS180-Project-5/Tests.md

 1) Teacher logs in
 2) Teacher selects created course
 3) Teacher selects option to create new quiz
-4) Teacher enters quiz name and quiz number
+4) Teacher enters quiz name, quiz number, randomized or not
 5) Teacher enters questions to be in quiz as well as point values for each
 <br>
 <br>